Skip to main content

-Understand the signs and symptoms of sinus infections — and learn how to find relief at home.
+Learn about the signs and symptoms of sinus infections and how to help support symptom relief at home.

 In this article:

 For those who’ve suffered from sinusitis (commonly referred to as a sinus infection), the symptoms are all too familiar: seemingly unrelenting nasal congestion, headaches and facial pain or pressure.
-In fact, sinusitis is one of the most common reasons why adults seek care from health care professionals.
+In fact, sinusitis is one of the most common conditions seen in primary care clinics.

 What is sinusitis?

-Most people know that sinuses — pockets of air in your skull — are located around the cheeks.
-They’re also found behind the forehead, nasal bones and eyes.
+Most people know that sinuses — pockets of air in the skull — are located around the cheeks.
+They are also found behind the forehead, nasal bones and eyes.
 When those air-filled areas fill with fluid, either from a cold, allergies or some other cause, bacteria, viruses and other germs can then take hold and multiply, causing a sinus infection.
 The result: swollen and inflamed sinus cavities.

 Although children’s sinuses aren’t fully developed, kids can still get sinus infections, and those who do are more likely to continue getting sinus infections as adults.
 Acute sinus infections are more common in adults than children, however.